Sunday evenings, monthly, for most groups. Dates and times vary by group. $200 for full year ($275 for non-congregants).

 For questions about Tzelem or Moving Traditions, please call Rabbi Tamara Cohen, 215-887-4511 x104, or email firstname.lastname@example.org.

-Rosh Hodesh, Shevet, and Tzelem are programs of Moving Traditions, which embolden teens by fostering self-discovery, challenging sexism, and inspiring a commitment to Jewish life and learning.
+Rosh Hodesh, Shevet, and Tzelem are powered by Moving Traditions, which embolden teens by fostering self-discovery, challenging sexism, and inspiring a commitment to Jewish life and learning.
 Read their Annual Report.